-The reserve for unfunded commitments represents the estimate for probable loan losses inherent in unfunded commitments to extend credit include commercial and standby letters of credit, unused lines of credit, and unfunded loan commitments expected to be funded.
+The reserve for unfunded commitments represents the estimate for probable loan losses inherent in unfunded commitments to extend credit.
+Unfunded commitments to extend credit include commercial and standby letters of credit, unused lines of credit, and unfunded loan commitments expected to be funded.